-The Company's common stock issued in exchange for services is valued at estimated fair market value based upon trading prices of the Company's common stock on the dates of the stock transactions.
+The Company's common stock issued in exchange for services is valued at fair value based upon trading prices of the Company's common stock on the dates of the stock transactions.
 The corresponding expense of the services rendered is recognized over the period that the services are performed.